mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

    2. Score                : it is an integer attribute
    3. ID of swimmer        : it is an also integer attribute, but it is enabled by default

-   Let me explatin the functions
+   Let me explain the functions

 1.1 Add fuction
 ---------------